If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 “When you have a hangover, it’s imperative to support your liver because it’s hard work for our livers to metabolize the excess alcohol,” says Katie Brindle, author, and Chinese medicine practitioner.
 “You want to consume foods and beverages that can help to support and detoxify the liver such as fruits, vinegar-based items like pickles, sauerkraut and proteins such as turkey and freshwater fish,” she says.
 Additionally, you will want to rehydrate, tamp down your queasy stomach, reduce your headache and regain your energy.
-Here some of the best hangover cures to help you cope with the morning after.
+Here are some of the best hangover cures to help you cope with the morning after.

 Blowfish For Hangovers

 Blowfish is similar to Alka-Seltzer in its effervescence.
-It combines aspirin and about a little more caffeine than half a cup of coffee.
-It will give you a pop of energy and ease the pain of that throbbing headache.
-The gentle formula works by adding two tablets in water before consuming.
-And thankfully, it usually takes only about 15-20 minutes to work.
+It combines aspirin and caffeine for a hangover fighting one-two punch.
+It will give you a pop of energy and hopefully ease the pain of that throbbing headache.
+Simply add two tablets to a glass of water and consume.
+Thankfully, it usually takes only about 15-20 minutes to work.

-While dropping a couple of these into a glass of water and watching the bubbles rise to the surface may make you feel like you are officially a grandpa, it is one of the best ways to keep your stomach from stirring after a heavy night of drinking.
-This can help reduce stomach acid that can not only lead to nausea but also help curb the morning-after heartburn that is often associated with late-night tequila shots.
-People have relied on Alka Seltzer to cope with hangovers for generations, but like the best hangover cures, it isn’t going to cure you entirely.
+While dropping a couple of these into a glass of water and watching the bubbles rise to the surface may make you feel like you are officially a grandpa, it is one of the best hangover cures for people dealing with both an upset stomach and a headache.
+People have relied on Alka Seltzer to cope with hangovers for generations, but like everything else on our list, it isn’t going to cure you entirely, and your mileage may vary.
 You’ll definitely want to pair this with plenty of water.

 Organic Chrysanthemum Floral Tea

 “Chrysanthemum tea with dried orange peel works as a booster of energy, circulation and fosters recovery in the body,” says Brindle.
 If you’re feeling queasy after a night out, reach for one of these Korean tea bags.
-Koreans have been drinking this tea since the 8th century, and Organic Chrysanthemum Floral Tea is a pesticide-free tea that’s perfect for soothing your hungover body.
+Koreans have been drinking this tea since the 8th century, and Organic Chrysanthemum Floral Tea is a pesticide-free tea that’s perfect for soothing your body.

 While we don’t think it’s a great idea to jump all the way back on the train, having a little bit of the hair of the dog the next morning can help delay those oh-so-horrible hangover feelings.
 Now, this is no way going to cure your hangover, but if you aren’t quite ready to face the music, it’s a good way to delay the inevitable.
 Beer actually boosts your endorphins, which helps mask the hangover feelings.
 Obviously, if you continue to drink, you’ll just dig yourself in a deeper hangover hole.
 If you can stomach it, we recommend a strong Bell’s Two Hearted Ale, or any of these craft beers.